 Studying seasonal variations in temperature and weather.

-The final right of way of a pipeline will only be decided upon once all of the above considerations have been investigated and all problems are resolved.
+A pipeline’s final rig pipeline will only be decided upon once all the above considerations have been investigated and all problems have been resolved.
 The route where the pipeline is buried after construction will now be known as the pipeline right-of-way.

 2.2 Pipeline Hydraulics and Line Sizing